Learn More About Transfer Credit Opportunities

 If you attended another regionally accredited higher education institution or a nationally accredited career or technical college, we are eager to identify opportunities for awarding transfer credit towards your undergraduate coursework.
 We evaluate transfer credits on a case-by-case basis for graduate courses.

 At Champlain, you are eligible for up to 45 credits for an associate degree, 90 for a bachelor’s degree, and 6 for a master’s degree.
-Up to one-third of the credits required in an undergraduate certificate may be completed through transfer.
+Up to one-fourth of the credits required in an undergraduate certificate may be completed through transfer.

 At Champlain College Online we will gladly accept applicable and evaluated trainings and certifications as transfer credit.